maxcroasdale/maxcroasdale.github.io/content/posts/dec-2023/thebeast.md

 feature_image_alt:

 ---
 Putting the Garrard 401 back into The Beast after replacing the idler wheel.
+Then set it up with the Audio Note Tone Arm.
+Audio bliss.

 ![](/images/6013.jpeg)